Binary Colloidal Alloy Test - 3 and 4: Critical Point (BCAT-3-4-CP) - 11.22.16

-Depending on their relative distances and energies with respect one another, atoms and molecules organize themselves to form gases, liquids, and solids.
-Binary Colloidal Alloy Test - 3 and 4: Critical Point (BCAT-3-4-CP) studies the critical point of these systems, which is defined where gases and liquids no longer exist as separate entities and a new state of matter forms which is known as the critical point.
-The application of this experiment in the near term is to enhance the shelf life of everyday products and in the longer term, the development of revolutionary materials for electronics and medicine.
+Atoms and molecules form gases, liquids, and solids depending on their conditions.
+Binary Colloidal Alloy Test - 3 and 4: Critical Point (BCAT-3-4-CP) studies the critical point where a substance becomes both liquid and gas with no distinct boundaries and form what is known as a supercritical fluid.
+One application of this experiment is to enhance the shelf life of everyday household products and in the future, the development of revolutionary materials for electronics and medicine.

 Science Results for Everyone

 Atoms and molecules organize into either gases, liquids, or solids.
 Scientists used microspheres suspended in liquid as a large-scale representation of atoms and molecules in various states, in order to study the point at which gases and liquids no longer exist as separate entities and a new state of matter forms.
 The investigation used optical tracking and image registration to analyze changes from one state to another.
 Parallel computing platforms increased analysis speed so that astronauts could make changes while the experiment ran.
 Results will be used to enhance the shelf life of everyday products and, long- term, develop new materials for electronics and medicine.
 Experiment Details

 Peter J. Lu, Ph.D., Harvard University, Cambridge, MA, United States